ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 The calculation is accurate if:

-- Total number of values is not more than about 5670.
+- Total number of values doesn't exceed 5670.
-- Total number of values is more than about 5670, but the times of page loading is less than 1024ms.
+- Total number of values exceeds 5670, but the page loading time is less than 1024ms.

-Otherwise, the result of a calculation is rounded to the value, multiple of 16 ms.
+Otherwise, the result of the calculation is rounded to the nearest multiple of 16 ms.

 !! note "Note"
-    For calculating quantiles of page loading times, this function is more effective and accurate compared to [quantile](#agg_function-quantile).
+    For calculating page loading time quantiles, this function is more effective and accurate than [quantile](#agg_function-quantile).

 **Returned value**